Sych1219/civic-app/README.md

 ## Gov API Registration LangGraph

-This project turns government API documentation pages into structured registrations for the `POST /api/v1/gov/apis` endpoint using LangGraph and LangSmith.
+This project turns government API documentation text (pasted from web pages, blogs, or PDFs) into structured registrations for the `POST /api/v1/gov/apis` endpoint using LangGraph and LangSmith.

 ### Setup